treasuryguild/treasury-apis/docs/github-project-api.md

 # GitHub Project Details API Documentation

-This API route fetches details for a GitHub Project (ProjectV2) using the GitHub GraphQL API.
-While the API supports both organization-level and repository-level projects, the most common use case is for repository-level projects.
+This API route fetches details for an **organization-level** GitHub Project (ProjectV2) using the GitHub GraphQL API.
 All requests require a valid API key.

 ---